Take part

 In March 2023, Lucy Armstrong and Alex Ho were announced as the composers for 2023-2026.

 The Balancing the Score composers are offered a variety of development opportunities over the 3 years.
-Armstrong and Ho will compose fanfares for the opening night of Glyndebourne’s new production of Mozart’s Don Giovanni which opens the 2023 Festival.
-Following this, the two participants will be commissioned to compose chamber music for the Glyndebourne Sinfonia, including members of Glyndebourne’s Pit Perfect development scheme, to be performed as part of the 2023 autumn season.
-Alongside these opportunities, the composers will be able to attend rehearsals and performances in the Festival and autumn season.
+Armstrong and Ho composed fanfares for the opening night of Glyndebourne’s new production of Mozart’s Don Giovanni which opened Festival 2023.
+Following this, the two participants were be commissioned to compose chamber music for the Glyndebourne Sinfonia, including members of Glyndebourne’s Pit Perfect development scheme,which were performed as part the Autumn Season in 2023 and 2024.
+Alongside these opportunities, the composers have attended rehearsals and performances in the Festival and Autumn Season.

-The residency provides a range of development resources to the composers, who will be mentored by Glyndebourne’s Artistic Director Stephen Langridge.
-The composers will also receive an annual bursary and the opportunity to access a Research & Development fund to support the creation of new work.
-The Balancing the Score programme’s connection with young people and local communities will continue through Glyndebourne’s Learning & Engagement work.
+The residency provides a range of development resources to the composers, who have been mentored by Glyndebourne’s Artistic Director Stephen Langridge.
+The composers also receive an annual bursary and the opportunity to access a Research & Development fund to support the creation of new work.
+The Balancing the Score programme’s connection with young people and local communities continues through Glyndebourne’s Learning & Engagement work.

 Lucy Armstrong, who studied at the Royal Northern College of Music in Manchester, cites Stephen Sondheim as one of her key early inspirations and describes herself as most drawn to telling stories through song.
 She commented: ‘I’m so excited to have been selected for Glyndebourne’s Balancing the Score scheme.
 I’m incredibly grateful for this opportunity to be involved with such an inspiring company.
 It’s a game changer for me as an opera composer and I can’t wait to get stuck in.’